ACM SIGCOMM 2023 Call for Artifacts

 - Live instance on the web: Ensure that it is available for the duration of the artifact evaluation process.

-- Internet-accessible hardware: If your artifact requires special hardware (e.g., SGX or another trusted execution environment), or if your artifact is actually a piece of hardware, please make sure that AEC members can somehow access the device.
+- Internet-accessible hardware: If your artifact requires special hardware, or if your artifact is actually a piece of hardware, please make sure that AEC members can somehow access the device.
 VPN-based access to the device might be an option.

-- The artifact needs proprietary/commercial software or proprietary data that is not easily available or cannot be distributed to the committee.
+- The artifact needs proprietary/commercial software or proprietary data that is not easily available or cannot be distributed to the AEC.

 - The artifact requires significant computation resources (e.g., more than 24 hours of execution time to produce the results) or requires huge data sets.

 - The artifact requires specific hardware or software that is not generally available in a typical lab and where no access can be provided in a reasonable way.